bpaquet/node-logstash/Readme.markdown

 File
 ---

 This plugin monitor log files.
 It's compatible with logrotate.
+If a db file is specified, this plugin store where the last line were read when node-logstash stop.
+This value is used when node-logstash restart to read lines written node-logstash downtime.

 Example: ``input://file:///tmp/toto.log``, to monitor ``/tmp/toto.log``.